-In the context of teamwork, humility is largely what it seems to be.
+In the context of teamwork, humility is precisely what it seems to be.
 Great team players lack excessive ego or concerns about status.
-According to Lencioni, humility is the single greatest and most indispensable attribute of being a team player.
-This doesn’t imply a lack of self confidence.
-It does imply that a person is willing to learn and grow.
+According to Lencioni, humility is the single most significant and most indispensable attribute of being a team player.
+That doesn’t imply a lack of self-confidence.
+It does mean that a person is willing to learn and grow.
 The author noted that C.S.
-Lewis addressed this misunderstanding about humility when he said “Humility isn’t thinking less of yourself, but thinking of yourself less.”
+Lewis addressed this misunderstanding about humility when he said, “Humility isn’t thinking less of yourself, but thinking of yourself less.”

-According to the author, “Hungry people are always looking for more.
-More things to do.
+According to the author, “Hungry people are always looking for more—more things to do.
 More to learn.
 More responsibility to take on.
-Hungry people almost never have to be pushed by a manager to work harder because they are self-motivated and diligent.”
+Hungry people seldom have to be pushed by a manager to work harder because they are self-motivated and diligent.”
 To my way of thinking, this more or less adds up to what Daniel Pink calls “Mastery.”
-Given that an employee is engaged, (Autonomy, Mastery and Purpose), then I believe that they will exhibit all the characteristics of a hungry player.
+Given that an employee is engaged (Autonomy, Mastery, and Purpose), then I believe that they will exhibit all the characteristics of a hungry player.

 I am not fond of this label.
-Lencioni struggled a bit too, according to my reading.
-This means “people smart.”
+Lencioni struggled a bit, too, according to my reading.
+That means “people smart.”
 High emotional intelligence.
 So of the three virtues, this one needs the most clarification because it is not what it might seem; it is not about intellectual capacity.
 Nor is it a measure of technical competency.
-In the context of a team, smart simply refers to a person’s common sense about people.
-And like many values, virtues and attributes, this common sense about people is the most difficult to discern during the hiring process.
+In the context of a team, smart refers to a person’s common-sense when it comes to people.
+And like many values, virtues, and attributes, this common-sense about people is the most difficult to discern during the hiring process.

-The bottom line on this book is that Lencioni has once again put a fabulous business parable together.
-It is fun to read, very insightful and is amazingly short considering its impact.
+The bottom line on this book is that Lencioni has once again put an excellent business parable together.
+It is fun to read, very insightful, and is amazingly short considering its impact.
 While I hope I’ve given you the salient points, I hope you read the book and enjoy the story—there’s much more fun than I’ve revealed here!